real-yfprojects/sphinx-polyversion/README.md

 - Implement subclasses in your configuration script to add support for other VCS, Project/dependency management tools, build tools and whatever you require
 - IDE integration and autocompletion

-Have a look at the [roadmap](./ROADMAP.md) to find out about the features planned.
+Have a look at the [roadmap](./ROADMAP.md) to find out about upcoming features.

 ## Example